 Additional research is focusing on figuring out who might benefit from this procedure and how to reduce its risks.
 HSCT is being investigated in Canada, the United States, Europe and elsewhere.
 For example:

 • An international clinical trial of this procedure, being led by Dr. Richard Burt of Northwestern University in Chicago, is now recruiting individuals who have not responded to other disease-modifying therapies.
 THIS TRIAL IS CURRENTLY RECRUITING PARTICIPANTS at its sites at Northwestern University, Rush University Medical Center, University of Sao Paulo, Uppsala University and Sheffield Teaching Hospitals NHS Foundation Trust.
 Read more about who may be eligible to participate.
 Dr. Burt and colleagues recently published a case series exploring outcomes for individuals who underwent the procedure.

 Another experimental approach being tested in clinical trials is similar to HSCT, except that the individual’s immune cells are not destroyed or replaced.
 An individual’s own mesenchymal stem cells are isolated from the bone marrow or blood stream and multiplied in the lab, and then re-introduced in greater numbers into their body.
 This approach is being tested in several clinical trials including:

-• A small, open-label, phase I clinical trial at Cleveland Clinic is testing the ability of an individual’s own mesenchymal stem cells to both inhibit immune mechanisms and to augment intrinsic tissue repair processes in people with relapsing forms of MS. They are given intravenously (infused into the vein).
-This study is led by Dr. Jeffrey A. Cohen and supported by the Congressionally Directed Medical Research Programs.
+• A small, open-label, phase I clinical trial at Cleveland Clinic tested the ability of an individual’s own mesenchymal stem cells to both inhibit immune mechanisms and to augment intrinsic tissue repair processes in people with relapsing forms of MS. They were given intravenously (infused into the vein).
+This study was led by Dr. Jeffrey A. Cohen and supported by the Congressionally Directed Medical Research Programs.
 The National MS Society provided support for a pilot study related to this trial to compare stem cells from people with MS and controls without MS, looking at how the cells survive and function, to enhance understanding from this stem cell trial.
 This trial, which was designed to evaluate safety and not designed to determine benefits, was completed and preliminary results were presented in September 2014, suggesting that this approach was safe and warrants a phase 2 trial, which is now in planning stages.
 THIS PLANNED TRIAL IS NOT YET RECRUITING ADDITIONAL PARTICIPANTS.